 This is an introductory class designed to expose the student to the basic automotive systems and their functions.
-Information will be presented through lecture, demonstrations, and selected lab activities.
+Information will presented through demonstrations, and selected lab activities.
 Topics to be covered are engine performance, power train components, ignition, fuel, emissions, cooling, and suspension and brake systems.
 In the beginning class, students will remove and replace parts; in the advanced class, students will remove and repair parts.